|Riding Style||All Mountain Freestyle|

 Speed: One of the things we love about Oz is they make a medium/soft flex like the ATS ride damper than you would think so this has good mountain speed.

 Uneven Terrain: Very good in uneven terrain and its the kind of board you can ride all day.
-It’s makes end of the day messy snow better than it is.
+It makes the end of the day messy snow better than it is.

 Switch: Perfect switch either way and a strong point with this board.